Think retiring rich is out of reach for most people? Think again. With a little planning and self-discipline, you could be rich before you know it.

 Follow these golden rules and watch your nest egg grow:

 Rule 1: Spend less than you earn

-Money Talks News founder Stacy Johnson recommends you spend only 90 percent of the money you make and sock the remaining 10 percent away.
+Money Talks News founder Stacy Johnson recommends spending only 90 percent of the money you make and socking away the remaining 10 percent.

 If you have zero savings right now, concentrate on building up an emergency fund in a savings account first.
 Once your rainy-day fund is full, put that 10 percent you’re not spending into a dedicated retirement fund.

 Thanks to the power of compounding interest, a little money saved now can go a long way at retirement time.
 But to get the most benefit, you’ll want to start saving as early as possible.

 Let’s say you’re 20 years old and can manage to put away only $100 a month into your retirement fund.
 Assuming you average 8 percent investment returns, you’ll have more than $500,000 by age 65.
 Even better, over that 45-year period, you’ll only have invested $54,000 of your money to get all that cash in return.